Defining a transaction attribute

 From Value

-Specify the values that you want to include in the attribute.
+Specify the values that you included in the attribute.
 The values must meet the element parameters you defined in MX00.2 (Element).
 Select a specific range of values to include in the attribute.
 Specify the beginning value in this field.

 Through Value